text sizesmallerlarger

 Picnic Areas

-A picnic area overlooking the sandy beach at Lock Bay is located approximately 800 meters from the parking lot.
+A picnic area overlooking the sandy beach at Lock Bay is located approximately 800 metres from the parking lot.
 Facilities include 2 picnic tables, pit toilets and an information shelter.

 Pit or Flush Toilets